dapr/quickstarts/8.observability/README.md

 # Observability with Dapr

-This sample will explore the [observability](https://github.com/dapr/docs/blob/master/concepts/observability/README.md) capabilities of Dapr.
+This sample explores the [observability](https://github.com/dapr/docs/blob/master/concepts/observability/README.md) capabilities of Dapr.
 Observability includes metric collection, tracing, logging and health checks.
-In this sample you'll be enabling [distributed tracing](https://github.com/dapr/docs/tree/master/concepts/observability/traces.md) to an application without changing any application code or creating a dependency on any specific tracing system.
-Since Dapr uses [OpenTelemetry](https://opentelemetry.io/), a variety of systems can be used (here you'll be using [Zipkin](https://zipkin.io/)).
+In this sample you'll be enabling [distributed tracing](https://github.com/dapr/docs/tree/master/concepts/observability/traces.md) on an application without changing any application code or creating a dependency on any specific tracing system.
+Since Dapr uses [OpenTelemetry](https://opentelemetry.io/), a variety of observability tools can be used to view and capture the traces.
+In this sampple you'll be using [Zipkin](https://zipkin.io/).

-In this sample you will:
+In this sample you will;

-- Deploy Zipkin and configure it as a tracing provider for Dapr.
+- Deploy Zipkin and configure it as a tracing provider for Dapr in Kubernetes.
-- Instrument an application and deploy it
+- Instrument an application for tracing and then deploy it.
-- Troubleshoot a performance issue in a distributed application.
+- Troubleshoot a performance issue.

 ## Prerequisites

-This sample builds on top of the [distributed calculator](../3.distributed-calculator/README.md) sample and so requires a Dapr installation on a Kubernetes cluster as well as a state store.
-If you have not done so for previous samples:
+This sample builds on the [distributed calculator](../3.distributed-calculator/README.md) sample and requires Dapr to be installed on a Kubernetes cluster along with state store.
+It is suggested to go through the distributed calculator sample before this one, which sets you up ready for this sample.
+If you have not done this then;

 1. Clone this repo using `git clone https://github.com/dapr/samples.git`